tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISTITES_NOT_MET if the value of dwc:countryCode is EMPTY; AMENDED the value of dwc:countryCode if it can be unambiguously interpreted from bdq:sourceAuthority; otherwise NOT_AMENDED bdq:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}
+EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISTITES_NOT_MET if the value of dwc:countryCode is EMPTY; AMENDED the value of dwc:countryCode if it can be unambiguously interpreted from bdq:sourceAuthority; otherwise NOT_AMENDED

 ### Information Elements

 Acted Upon:
 dwc:countryCode

+### Source Authorities and Default Parameter Values

+bdq:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}

 ### Examples